 Those purposes are discussed below.

 When we seek your consent, we will tell you what the information is, what we want to do with it and why.
-We will tell you who we might want to share it with you and why.
-We must ensure your consent is freely given not the result of undue pressure from us or anyone else and you understand it can be withdrawn at any time.
+We will tell you who we might want to share it with and why.
+We must ensure your consent is freely given and is not the result of undue pressure from us or anyone else and you understand it can be withdrawn at any time.

 Who we are

 We are the controller of personal information and collect, use and are responsible for certain personal information about you.
 When we do so, we are regulated under the General Data Protection Regulation (GDPR) and the Data Protection Act 2018.
 Our contact details for data protection purposes are as follows.

 The individual responsible for data protection compliance is our Data Protection Officer, who is contactable using the above details.

 Care Link will collect the following information.

 - Contact information including email address and phone number for each person living in the property.

 - Communication difficulties, such as hearing or speech impairment.

 - Any care package you receive.